mr-mojtaba/imdb-top-movies/README.md

 IMDB Top Movies<a name="TOP"></a>
 ===================

 A Python project utilizing the Scrapy framework for crawling the IMDb website, extracting the list and details of the top 250 movies, and storing the extracted data in a JSON, CSV or XML file.
+The extracted data consists of the following information: Movie title, Release year, Rating, Number of votes, Genre, Duration, Director, Writer(s), Stars, Movie summary, and IMDb link.

 - - - -